cfhammill/spred-upload-tools/README.md

 1.00

 ### Authors
-Originally conceived by [Wayne Lee] [1]
-Modifications by Michael Joseph
+Originally conceived by [Wayne Lee] [1] with modifications by Michael Joseph

 ## Introduction